The Fixed-b Limiting Distribution and the ERP of HAR Tests Under Nonstationarity: Error in Rejection Probability in a Gaussian Location Model

-7. The fixed-$b$ limiting distribution under nonstationarity is complex to use in practice as it depends in a complicated way on nuisance parameters.
+5. The fixed-$b$ limiting distribution under nonstationarity is complex to use in practice as it depends in a complicated way on nuisance parameters.
+The procedure in Theorem \ref{Theorem ERP Fixedb} replaces the nuisance parameter $\Sigma\left(\cdot\right)$ by a consistent estimate.
+This procedure represents a natural starting point to study the properties of fixed-$b$ inference under nonstationarity and so the corresponding ERP results may provide general guidance.
+There are certainly other procedures that could be used.
 It is beyond the scope of the paper to investigate how best to use the non-pivotal fixed-$b$ limiting distribution.
-If one wants to use fixed-$b$ inference without relying on the limiting distribution and consider other procedures such as e.g., bootstrap-based autocorrelation robust tests, modification of the test statistic\footnote{\citet{hwang/sun:2017} proposed a modification to the trinity of test statistics in the two-step GMM setting and showed that the modified test statistics are asymptotically $F$ distributed under fixed-$b$ asymptotics.}, etc., then one has to face the challenge that these methods are not as simple as HAC-based inference and therefore would find little traction in empirical work as argued by \citet{lazarus/lewis/stock:17}.
+If one wants to consider other procedures such as finding a conservative upper bound for the critical value that holds under all possible values of the nuisance parameter, bootstrap-based autocorrelation robust tests, modification of the test statistic\footnote{\citet{hwang/sun:2017} proposed a modification to the trinity of test statistics in the two-step GMM setting and showed that the modified test statistics are asymptotically $F$ distributed under fixed-$b$ asymptotics.}, etc., then one has to face the challenge that these methods are not as simple as HAC-based inference which can be a disadvantage as recently argued by \citet{lazarus/lewis/stock:17}.
+Future work should investigate on possible alternative fixed-$b$ procedures that exploit the results in Section \ref{Section: Fixed--Limiting-Distribution}.

-8. The requirement $Th_{1}h_{2}\rightarrow\infty$ is a standard condition for consistency of nonparametric estimators such as $\widehat{\Omega}\left(u\right)$.
+6. The requirement $Th_{1}h_{2}\rightarrow\infty$ is a standard condition for consistency of nonparametric estimators such as $\widehat{\Omega}\left(u\right)$.
 The requirement $b<1/(16C_{2,\Omega}\int_{-\infty}^{\infty}|K\left(x\right)|dx)$ is similar to the one used by \citet{sun/phillips/jin:08}.
 It can be relaxed at the expenses of more complex derivations.

-9. As remarked in the last paragraph of Section \ref{Section: Fixed--Limiting-Distribution}, for unconditionally heteroskedastic random variables, fixed-$b$ HAR inference is infeasible.
+7. As remarked at the end of Section \ref{Section: Fixed--Limiting-Distribution}, for unconditionally heteroskedastic random variables, standard fixed-$b$ HAR inference is infeasible.
 Thus, the associated ERP does not convergence to zero.
 In contrast, HAR inference based on consistent long-run variance estimator is valid and the associated ERP is again $O((Tb_{T})^{-1/2})$ with $b_{T}\rightarrow0.$